Nvidia Optional Enhancements and Troubleshooting

 reboot again and you should have early boot enabled…

-4. Enhancement avoid screen tearing
+Enhancement avoid screen tearing (only on X11)

 Have nvidia-settings installed and run it on login with tagging option FullCompositingPipeline to get better video quality, this works for a single display setup.
 If you have more, you need to add them to the command or option line, for this take a look at the arch-wiki page linked here.